|Jim and the Flims

 (Reviews of Rudy Rucker's Books)

-Access Notes for Jim and the Flims, as a freely downloadable 4 Meg PDF file notesforjimandtheflimsposted.pdf.
-Notes for Jim and the Flims is a 217 page single-spaced document containing the working notes for the book.
-I have numerous images in the document and internal and external links as well.
+Notes for Jim and the Flims is a 217 page single-spaced document containing the working notes for the novel.

 When I'm working on a novel, I often make paintings to help me visualize the upcoming scenes.
 I made nine paintings while working on Jim and the Flims, and I'll put thumbnails of them here along with comments.
 Click on any thumbnail to see the image in a larger size.
-You can also see these images, along with additional information, at my Paintings page.
+You can also see these images in large format, along with additional information, at my Paintings page.

 Acrylic on canvas.
 40" by 30".
 October, 2009.